 History of Potala Palace

-Travelers guide to Potala palace
+The travelers guide to Potala Palace

 - First, the travelers cant bring any eatables and drinks in the Palace.
-So it is advised the visitor to bring nothing to drink in the palace.
-We do understand the importance of staying hydrated in the high altitude and under the soaring heat of the sun. there is a stall up in the courtyard of Namgyal Monastery.
+So it is advisable for the visitor not to drink in the palace.
+We do understand the importance of staying hydrated in the high altitude and under the searing heat of the sun.
+There is a stall up in the Deyang Shar courtyard of Namgyal Monastery.

-You will have to climb up about 300 meters above the ground level for the tour to Potala palace.
+- You will have to climb up about 300 meters above the ground level for the tour to Potala Palace.
 So it is advised to delay the visit to the time you are properly accommodated with the high altitude and dry atmosphere of Lhasa.
 If you do not accommodate well and if you have a group member in the elderly age, please bring the walking stick for climbing up to the palace.

 Here are some of the Potala palace fun facts

 - It’s not built at one time.
 The palace was extended so many times in the history.

 - Milk and Sugar are used with other ingredients to make the paint.

 - The palace house a many precious stones, many of which are said to be a single piece in this world